arcusmaximus/YTSubConverter/README.md

 YTSubConverter can produce this file format for you.

-The current version is **1.6.3** and is available for Windows, macOS and Linux (the Linux version requires Mono).
+The current version is **1.6.4** and is available for Windows, macOS and Linux.

 [![Download](images/download.png)](https://github.com/arcusmaximus/YTSubConverter/releases)